j3ko/mega-sync/README.md

   j3ko/mega-sync:latest
 ```

 This will sync `/path/to/host` to `/path/in/mega` in your MEGA account.
+Ensure remote MEGA path `/path/in/mega` exists before starting the sync.

 ## Multiple Sync Commands
 To sync multiple local directories to different MEGA paths, use the `MEGA_CMD` environment variable with comma-separated `sync` commands: